Types of Senior Living Communities – A Complete Guide

 Features:

-- Community amenities such as fitness centers, pools, and social activities
+Community amenities: fitness centers, swimming pools, and social activities

 Best For:

-Active seniors seeking a community lifestyle without personal care services.
+Active seniors seeking a social, independent lifestyle without personal care services.

 2. Assisted Living Apartments

-These apartments offer the privacy of independent living while providing help with Activities of Daily Living (ADLs) like bathing, dressing, and medication management.
+Assisted living apartments combine the privacy of independent living with support for Activities of Daily Living (ADLs) such as bathing, dressing, and medication management.

 Features: